US homebuilder sentiment climbs in August

 U.S. homebuilders are feeling more optimistic about their sales prospects, reflecting a pickup in demand and positive expectations about further growth the rest of this year.

-The National Association of Home Builders/Wells Fargo builder sentiment index released Thursday declined to 67 this month.
-That's down two points from a downwardly revised reading of 69 in May.
+The National Association of Home Builders/Wells Fargo builder sentiment index released Tuesday rose to 68 this month.
+That's up four points from a reading of 64 in July and the highest level since May.

 Readings above 50 indicate more builders view sales conditions as good rather than poor.
 The index has been above 60 since September.

-Readings gauging builders' view of sales now and over the next six months also fell from last month.
-A measure of traffic by prospective buyers also edged lower.
+Readings gauging builders' view of sales now and over the next six months also rose from last month.
+A measure of traffic by prospective buyers also increased.

 Sales of new U.S. homes are running ahead of last year's pace, reflecting strong demand for homes as the economy has continued to create jobs.
 The unemployment rate is at a 16-year low of 4.3 percent.

 New-home sales edged up 0.8 percent in June to a seasonally adjusted annual rate of 610,000.
 Sales are up 10.9 percent so far this year.
 July new home sales data are due out next week.